Does a Debit Card Build Credit? No — Here’s What Actually Does

 There are a few paths that do work, and the right one depends on where you’re starting from.

-Secured credit cards are the most common entry point for people with no credit history or a damaged file.
-You put down a deposit — usually equal to your credit limit — and the card reports to the bureaus like a regular credit card.
-The main limitation is time: a secured card you opened recently is a new account, so you’re waiting for it to age.
-That takes months to years before it meaningfully moves your score.
+Secured credit cards are the most common entry point for people with no history or a damaged file.
+You put down a deposit — usually equal to your limit — and the card reports to the bureaus like a regular card.
+The limitation is time: a secured card you opened recently is a new account, so you’re waiting for it to age, which takes months to years before it meaningfully moves your score.

 Credit builder loans work differently.
-You make payments on a loan amount that’s held in a savings account until you’ve paid it off — so you’re not actually accessing the money upfront.
-The lender reports your payment history to the bureaus.
-Like secured cards, these are slow but legitimate.
-They’re especially useful if you want to add an installment account to your file (most people have mostly revolving credit from cards, so the mix helps).
+You make payments on a loan amount held in a savings account until it’s paid off, so you’re not accessing the money upfront, and the lender reports your payments.
+Like secured cards, they’re slow but legitimate — and especially useful for adding an installment account to a file that’s all revolving.
+Both of these, plus the free family route, are covered in how to build credit without spending much.

-Authorized user tradelines are the fastest option, and the reason they work is different from the other two.
-When someone adds you as an authorized user on their credit card, that card’s full history — its limit, age, and payment record — appears on your credit report immediately.
+Authorized user tradelines are the fastest option, and they work differently from the other two.
+When someone adds you as an authorized user on their card, that card’s full history — its limit, age, and payment record — appears on your report immediately.
 You’re not opening a new account; you’re inheriting an existing one.
-If the card has a high limit and has been open for years, the effect on your utilization and average account age can be significant and shows up within a billing cycle or two.
+If it’s a high-limit, well-aged seasoned card, the effect on your revolving utilization and average account age can be significant within a billing cycle or two.

-This works for family members adding each other (a common and free version), but there’s also a paid market for it — people like me sell tradeline spots on our cards to buyers who want the credit benefit without knowing the primary cardholder personally.
-The buyer gets added as an authorized user, the account posts to their report, and they typically see a score change within 30–60 days.
-No hard inquiry, no waiting for a new account to age.
-(The limitation worth mentioning: it helps utilization and average age, but it doesn’t fix derogatory marks.
-If you have collections or late payments, those are a separate problem that a tradeline doesn’t erase.)
+This works for family members adding each other (the common, free version), but there’s also a paid market: people like me sell authorized user spots on our cards to buyers who want the benefit without knowing the cardholder personally.
+The buyer gets added, the account posts, and they typically see a change within 30–60 days — no hard inquiry, no waiting for a new account to age.
+(The limit worth stating: it helps utilization and average age, but it doesn’t fix derogatory marks.
+Collections or late payments are a separate problem a tradeline doesn’t erase.)

 The Amex exception that catches people